 Treatment of a broken pelvis depends on the severity of the injury.
 A minor break may be left to heal itself, however, a major breakage will require surgery and possibly pins, plates, screws or wires to realign the pelvis.
 Your vet may choose to wait a day or so to allow any swelling to go down prior to the surgery.

-Painkillers may be administered before and after surgery to help with discomfort.
+Painkillers before and after surgery to help with discomfort.

 Your cat will not be discharged from the vet until he can go to the toilet on his own.
 Our cat was released from the hospital one week after his accident and then placed on cage rest for a further six weeks.

 Treatment for any other injuries such as soft tissue, damaged organs etc may also be necessary.

 Regardless of the outcome, your cat will most likely need to be on cage rest for 6 weeks to allow the pelvis to heal and the bones to fuse.
 Obviously, this also has the benefit of preventing your cat from moving around and especially jumping up and down.
 A large dog crate is perfect for this as it can accommodate the litter tray, food and water bowls and a cat bed.